varabyte/kotter/README.md

 Kotter itself manages four lifecycles: `Session.Lifecycle`, `Section.Lifecycle`, `MainRenderScope.Lifecycle`, and
 `Run.Lifecycle` (each associated with the scopes discussed above).

+> [!NOTE]
-***Note:** No lifecycles are provided for `offscreen` or `aside` blocks at the moment.
-Feel free to open up an issue with a use-case requiring additional lifecycles if you run into one.*
+> No lifecycles are provided for `offscreen` or `aside` blocks at the moment.
+Feel free to open up an issue with a
+> use-case requiring additional lifecycles if you run into one.

 Keep in mind that the `MainRenderScope.Lifecycle` dies after a *single* render pass.
 Almost always you want to tie data to `Section.Lifecycle`, as it survives across multiple runs.